Manual Annotation

 • Solutions to the Sample Tasks

-Have you solved the sample tasks correctly?—Here you find answers.
+Have you solved the sample tasks correctly?—Here you will find answers.

 Application Example